 Example: Bank Customers and Bank Accounts¶

 Consider a bank system where customers can have multiple accounts, and accounts can be jointly owned by multiple customers.
-To represent this many-to-many relationship, an association table is used to link Customer
+To represent this many-to-many relationship, an association table is used to link Customer and Account:

 schema7 = dj.Schema('bank7')